Jalen McDaniels' career night leads Hornets past Thunder

-Jalen McDaniels scored a career-high 21 points to lead the Charlotte Hornets to a 113-102 win over the Oklahoma City Thunder on Wednesday night in Oklahoma City.
+Jalen McDaniels scored a career-high 21 points to lead the visiting Charlotte Hornets to a 113-102 win over the Oklahoma City Thunder on Wednesday night.

 McDaniels took advantage of his second career start as Hornets coach James Borrego tinkered with his starting lineup in search of more consistency on the offensive end.

-Most of McDaniels’ damage came in the third quarter, scoring 12 of Charlotte’s 29 points.
+Most of McDaniels’ damage came in the third quarter, when he scored 12 of Charlotte’s 29 points.

-McDaniels hadn’t scored more than 11 points in any of his first 40 NBA games over the last two seasons.
+McDaniels hadn’t scored more than 11 points in any of his first 40 NBA games over the past two seasons.
 He finished 9 of 14 from the floor.

 The Hornets have alternated wins and losses over their past seven games.
-The Thunder have dropped four consecutive games and seven of their last eight.
+The Thunder have dropped four consecutive games and seven of their past eight.

 Seven players scored in double figures for Charlotte, with Terry Rozier adding 17, Miles Bridges 16 with Devonte’ Graham and Cody Zeller posting 15 each.